moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/api.md

 #### Step 1 - Retrieve the list of images available

-The following request return the list of images available.
-In this example we only have one image which is named `Ubuntu Trusty (14.04) on SSD 2014.06.04` and has id `fe8dfea7-bb8c-490c-a554-1a44a3c4af8c`
+The following request returns the list of available images.
+In this example we only have one image which is named `Ubuntu Trusty (14.04) on SSD 2014.06.04` and has id `fe8dfea7-bb8c-490c-a554-1a44a3c4af8c`.

 Request
 ```